codechefmarc/localist_drupal/README.md

 1. A working endpoint base URL.
 2. [Group migration requirements](#group-migration-requirement) and groups imported.
 3. A Localist group must be selected.
-4. If the sync is off, no migrations will be run via cron from this module and any migrations needing to be done will have to be done manually or via other automatic methods.
+4. If the sync is off, no migrations will be run via cron from this module and migrations must be done manually or via other automatic methods.

 # Troubleshooting